Optimizing and tuning queries in Amazon RDS PostgreSQL based on native and external tools

 PostgreSQL provides a number of tools to identify slow queries, such as the popular pgBadger. pgBadger is a PostgreSQL log analyzer built for speed with full reports from PostgreSQL log files.
 It’s a small Perl script that outperforms any other PostgreSQL log analyzer.
 To use this tool to generate reports, you must set log levels accordingly.

-The following logical diagram demonstrates how to use pgBadger.
+The following logical diagram describes how to use pgBadger.
 You need an Amazon EC2 instance to download PostgreSQL logs and generate pgBadger reports.

-The following walkthrough demonstrates how to identify slow queries using pgBadger.
+The following walkthrough shows how to identify slow queries using pgBadger.

 Create a new parameter group with logging parameters for pgBadger.